nvdaaddons/DevGuide/readme.md

 Suppose you wish to find out which line you're editing in Notepad.
 Assuming that Notepad will show status bar at all times, you wish to assign a key combination to read the current line number.

-The app module for NOtepad wuld look like this:
+The app module for Notepad would look like this:

 	# The example app module for Notepad, notepad.py.
 	import appModuleHandler